blogdaren/PHPCreeper/README.md

 ## DISCLAIMER
 Please **DON'T** use PHPCreeper for businesses which are **NOT PERMITTED BY LAW** in your country.
-If you break the law, you need to take responsibility for that.
+I take no warranty or responsibility for this code.
+Use at your own risk.

 ## 友情链接
 * 致谢workerman官方：[workerman](https://www.workerman.net)